Code2Prompt MCP server

 Stats

-The code2prompt-mcp server analyzes codebases to generate contextual prompts for AI assistants, making it easier for them to understand and work with your code repositories.
-It leverages the high-performance code2prompt-rs Rust library to extract and structure code context in a format optimized for language models.
+Code2prompt-mcp is a server that helps generate contextual prompts from codebases, making it easier for AI assistants to understand and work with your code repositories.
+It leverages the high-performance code2prompt-rs Rust library to analyze codebases and produce structured summaries optimized for AI consumption.

 Installation